 What is Bonus Depreciation and how is it calculated?

 Bonus depreciation is the method allowing a business to make an extra deduction of 100% over the cost of certain property qualifying for it in the first year in which it is bought or rather put to usage.
-This special deduction allowance is an additional deduction one can enjoy after they take any Section 179 deduction and before one figure out regular depreciation for the current year.
+This special deduction allowance is an additional deduction one can enjoy after they take any Section 179 deduction and before one figures out regular depreciation for the current year.

-Taking a very simple instance, supposing one purchase a $10,000 piece of machinery that they plan to use for ten years, rather than expense the full sum of $10,000 in the first year, one might expense off $1,000 per year for a tenure of ten years.
+Taking a very simple instance, supposing one purchases a $10,000 piece of machinery that they plan to use for ten years, rather than expense the full sum of $10,000 in the first year, one might expense off $1,000 per year for a tenure of ten years.